 Infant mortality (deaths in children under 1 year) is higher in Nottingham (5.9 deaths per 1000 live births) than England (3.9 deaths per 1000 live births) and the third highest of the statistical neighbour average.
-There has been no statistically significant reduction in infant deaths from 2010/12.
 As the number of deaths in children under 1 year is small, any variation in the rate of deaths should be interpreted with caution as the variation may be due to random fluctuation.